Ferlab-Ste-Justine/Post-processing-Pipeline/.github/CONTRIBUTING.md

 2. [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the [ferlab/postprocessing repository](https://github.com/ferlab/postprocessing) to your GitHub account
 3. Make the necessary changes / additions within your forked repository following [Pipeline conventions](#pipeline-contribution-conventions)
 4. Use `nf-core schema build` and add any new parameters to the pipeline JSON schema (requires [nf-core tools](https://github.com/nf-core/tools) >= 1.10).
-5. Submit a Pull Request against the `dev` branch and wait for the code to be reviewed and merged
+5. Submit a Pull Request against the main branch and wait for the code to be reviewed and merged

 If you're not used to this workflow with git, you can start with some [docs from GitHub](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests) or even their [excellent `git` resources](https://try.github.io/).